Birding Tour Malaysia: Peninsular Malaysia

 Overnight: Bukit Tinggi

 Day 13.
 Bukit Tinggi to Kuala Lumpur International Airport, tour concludes

-We will have an early morning birding session, where we will target the rare and localized endemic Mountain Peacock-Pheasant and Ferruginous Partridge.
-There are plenty of other exciting birds in this gorgeous forest, and we may find Sultan Tit, Large Woodshrike, Long-billed Spiderhunter, Blue-winged Leafbird, and Chestnut-backed Scimitar Babbler.
-After lunch we will then transfer back to Kuala Lumpur, where the tour will conclude mid-afternoon and you will be able to take your evening international flight home.
+We will have an early morning birding session, where we will target the rare and localized endemic Mountain Peacock-Pheasant as well as the tough Ferruginous Partridge.
+There are plenty of other exciting birds in this gorgeous forest, and we may also find Sultan Tit, Large Woodshrike, Long-billed Spiderhunter, Blue-winged Leafbird, and Chestnut-backed Scimitar Babbler.
+After lunch we will transfer back to Kuala Lumpur, where the tour will conclude mid-afternoon and you will be able to take your evening international flight home.

 Andy is a superb guide with a wonderful knowledge of birds and where to find them.
 He is enthusiastic and keen, great company and a real pleasure to bird with.
 Our Australian trip was very successful in terms of sightings and also really enjoyable.
 Andy played a big part in that with his superb organisation, excellent birding skills, easy-going nature and positive attitude.
 I would happily join Andy on a birding trip again and hope to be able to do so later this year!